Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 When the program counter is equal to the length of the program, execution is complete.
 The top item of the [Effect stack](#Effect) must be a [Transaction ID](#transaction-id), and there must be no other Transaction IDs in the Effect stack.
 There must be at least one [anchor](#anchor) in the Effect stack.
 The Entry stack must be empty.

+# Transaction version

+TBD: how transaction version is specified and how `extension` flag is set.

+Sketch:

+1. New txvm txs will have version 2 to avoid confusion with txv1 (they have incompatible format, but still).
+2. Version 1 is prohibited in txvm.
+3. Tx version can be unknown (>2) only if allowed by outer context (e.g. block version is unknown)
+4. If tx version is unknown (>2) extension flag is set to true to allow NOPs and extends.

+TBD: should we specify txversion inside the bytecode or in the container?
+E.g. we could have "transaction" tuple:

+    {
+      type:    "tx",
+      version: 2,
+      program: "...txvm bytecode..."
+    }

 # Stacks

 ## Types